mhinz/neovim-remote/README.md

     [vimtex](https://github.com/lervag/vimtex) can be configured to use nvr to jump to a certain file and line: [read](https://github.com/lervag/vimtex/blob/80b96c13fe9edc5261e9be104fe15cf3bdc3173d/doc/vimtex.txt#L1702-L1708).

-- **Use nvr as temporary editor.**
+- **Use nvr as git editor.**

-    Imagine Neovim is set as your default editor: `VISUAL=nvim`.
+    Imagine Neovim is set as your default editor via `$VISUAL` or `$EDITOR`.

-    Now run `git commit`.
-In a regular shell, a new nvim process starts.
-That's exactly what you want.
+    Running `git commit` in a regular shell starts a nvim process.
 But in a terminal buffer (`:terminal`), a new nvim process starts as well.
 Now you have one nvim nested within another.

-You don't want that.
-Put this in your
+    If you do not want this, put this in your vimrc:
-    vimrc:

     ```vim
     if has('nvim')
-      let $VISUAL = 'nvr -cc split --remote-wait'
+      let $GIT_EDITOR = 'nvr -cc split --remote-wait'
     endif
     ```

     That way, you get a new window for entering the commit message instead of a nested nvim process.

-    Alternatively, you can make git always using nvr.
-In a regular shell, nvr will create a new nvim process.
-In a terminal buffer, nvr will open a new buffer (use `:w | bd` to commit).
+But git still waits for nvr to finish, so make sure to delete the buffer after entering and saving the commit message: `:w | bd`.

+    To use nvr from a regular shell as well:

         $ git config --global core.editor 'nvr --remote-wait-silent'